developerrahulofficial/kdrama-streaming/README.md

 # JuhiFlix. - A Kdarama Streaming app

-"Note : there is some responsivness not able to work on that coz have lots of work , feel free to contribute in this repo "
+"Note : there is some responsivness issues not able to work on that coz have lots of work , feel free to contribute in this repo "

 ![Screenshot 2024-05-31 104514](https://github.com/developerrahulofficial/kdrama-streaming/assets/83329806/ce7fe46d-e7e6-4156-9f6c-eef61c4826c9)